cloudmelon/Cloud-Native-Playbook/How to deploy K8S with Minikube in Azure VM.md

-# Playbook Before Part 0 :  Minikube setting up in Azure VM
+# Playbook Before Part 0 :  How to USE Minikube setting up in Azure VM

 ##  Prerequsities